oVirt/ovirt-site/source/documentation/draft/building-engine.html.md

 #### Clone oVirt-engine codebase

-Choose a directory where you want to keep oVirt sources and 'cd' to it
+Choose a directory where you want to keep oVirt sources and 'cd' to it.
+Use git to clone the ovirt-engine repository into the current working directory,

       $> git clone git://gerrit.ovirt.org/ovirt-engine

-* Let $OVIRT_HOME be <your_chosen_source_location>/ovirt-engine
+For further instructions let $OVIRT_HOME be <your_chosen_source_location>/ovirt-engine

 **Note:** the above cloning is for read only, if you want to contribute you might want to skip to the section on gerrit before moving to the next steps.